Yshiro0/BPI-DATAWAVE-ATTRISENSE-using-IBM-HR-Employee-Attrition-Dataset/README.md

 # BPI-DATAWAVE-ATTRISENSE-using-IBM-HR-Employee-Attrition-Dataset
 AttriSense is an HR analytics tool that predicts employee attrition, visualizes key insights, and provides data-driven solutions to help organizations improve retention and workforce satisfaction.
+(Made by team The Owlgorithms)
 ## Quick Start

 ### 1) Prerequisites